referencenull/GitHub-Copilot-hands-on-lab/README.md

       <img width="490" height="187" alt="image" src="https://github.com/user-attachments/assets/e7ad7952-dcc7-4fca-ba1a-3ec94d9a65f3" />

 - [ ]  Click "New" button to create new repo.
 Give it a name (i.e.  and description (like "This is a web application to manage inventory")
-- [ ]  Click "Add README" toogle from "Off" to "On"
+- [ ]  Click "Add README" toogle from "Off" to "On" and leave everything else as is
 - [ ]  Click "Create"
 - [ ]  Click "Issues" from the top menu and then button "New issue"
 - [ ]  Give it a title (e.g. "Create new web application") and description (e.g.  "Create a new web application where user can manage their inventory sales items.
 User can add new items, delete and browse them.
 Create also test list of items in local database.")